 Let me state up front that I’m not an accountant, but I do have an accountant.
 I am also a tax law enthusiast who strives to minimize his tax liability since I started working in 1999.

 The first thing I did to understand the process of writing off a vehicle as a business expense was to go to the Range Rover dealer of course!
-Take a look at this SUV/Truck automobile tax deduction rule for your business.
+Take a look at this SUV/Truck automobile tax deduction example for your business.

 I asked the salesman what he sees most businesses doing when it comes to purchasing a vehicle.
-He told me, “Small businesses tend to purchase outright or finance and large businesses tend to lease.”
-The idea is that large businesses who use a lot of vehicles don’t want to bother with inventory management if they are not a car business.
+He told me, “Small businesses tend to purchase outright or finance, and large businesses tend to lease.”
+The idea is that large businesses who use a lot of vehicles don't want to bother with inventory management if they are not a car business.

 Tax Depreciation Comparison Chart For Vehicles